Phemdot/WDIO-HomeTask/README.md

 Test data must go into the `test/testdata` folder, with the `.js` extension.
 This can also be provided as json files.

-You can open the WDIO Test Runner (`./nvmw npm run wdio`) to see the tests being executed every time you save a test.
+You can open the WDIO Test Runner (`./nvmw npm run wdio`) to execute all test. or execute `npx wdio run .\wdio.conf.js --spec createcontract.spec.js` to run the create fixed contract test alone